paine724/AngularFundamentals/README.md

 ### Server

-We are using a node server to display this angular application so running server.sh with the correct permissions and node installed will allow you to view this project.
+We are using a node server to display this angular application so running server.sh (or server.bat if on a windows machine) with the correct permissions and node installed will allow you to view this project.

 ### Running the application